 We use Google AdSense Advertising on our site.

-Though we along with third-party vendors like Google and as they relate to our site/blog, Google use first-party cookies (such as the Google Analytics cookies) and third-party cookies (such as the DoubleClick cookie) and together to compile data regarding user interactions with ad impressions and other ad service functions for other third-party identifiers.
+Though we along with third-party vendors like Google and as they relate to our site/blog, Google use first-party cookies (such as the Google Analytics cookies) and third-party cookies (such as the DoubleClick cookie) and together to compile data about user interactions with ad impressions and other ad service functions for other third-party identifiers.

-California Online Privacy Protection Act (CalOPPA):
+12. California Online Privacy Protection Act (CalOPPA):